PoomSmart/ASUS-FX504GE-Hackintosh/README.md

 ## Intel UHD 630 Graphics
 1. Enabled by `device-properties` injection (have Clover's Inject Intel **unchecked**, go with `0x3E9B0000`)
-2. WhateverGreen kext (with CFL backlight fix) installed to `/Library/Extensions`
+2. WhateverGreen kext (with CFL backlight fix) installed to `/Library/Extensions` and `/EFI/CLOVER/kexts/Other`
 ## Sleep and Wake
 1. Applied static patching of `USB _PRW 0x6D (instant wake)` **for Skylake** (credits to [MegaStood](https://github.com/MegaStood/Hackintosh-FX504GE-ES72))
 2. Patch `_PRW` method for `XDCI` device as follows: